architect/arc.codes/src/views/docs/en/reference/project-manifest/tables.md

 ### Streaming Changes to a Lambda

-In addition to using the [`@tables-streams`][tables-streams] pragma, `@tables` entries can define a `stream true` property to have Architect create a [Lambda function which will receive events whenever items in the table get inserted, updated or deleted][stream].
+Use the [`@tables-streams`][tables-streams] pragma to have Architect create a [Lambda function which will receive events whenever items in the table get inserted, updated or deleted][stream].
 Architect will create the Lambda for you locally under `src/tables-streams/<tableName>`.

 ### Encrypting Tables